centurianii/g3utils/README.md

 This is an ongoing repository and things will be added or removed very often.

-Testing is still ongoing not even from this container but also from all other js* projects.
+Testing is still ongoing not even from this container but also from all other <b>js*</b> projects.